orian/statusmonitor/README.md

 For a dozen of so URLs checked every 10 minutes one worker is fine.
 If you have a lot URLs to check or want to do it faster, just increase a number of workers.

+By default monitor sets up a handler at address `localhost:18080`, it can be specified by a flag: `-addr`.

+If one doesn't not need RPC the `-norpc` flag can be used.

+**Warning** the config file is saved on interruption.

 # Modifying config through RPC call

 As a service usually run a long time I recommend to use below command to add / remove URLs: